Frequently Asked Questions

 A: Saint Louis University uses Metasys for building automation and control.
 The system has been configured to enable night setbacks as well as unoccupied and local operation of remote buildings.
 This is a Johnson Controls system that is used to turn air handlers and pumps on and off according to the scheduling needs for a particular building or zone within a building.
 Building occupancy needs are determined by academic, event, research, and administrative users for each building or zone.
 The equipment schedules are optimized to prevent unnecessary run-time, which is why communication with these users is vital to running the most efficient system possible, which assists in reducing energy consumption.

 A: Dual technology lighting sensors using infrared and ultrasonic detection have been installed and are used to control lighting in classrooms, conference rooms, and restrooms.
+For any room still equipped with a manual light switch, we ask that the light be turned off when the room is not in use.

 A: LED lighting is used in wall mounted exterior lights, chandeliers, private offices, banquet rooms, track lighting, and parking lots.
 The conversion to LED technology in Busch Student Center alone has reduced energy usage from 44,136 watts to 5,526 watts.
 Large multipurpose banquet rooms and common areas were primary targets for LED retrofits.
 The result was an estimated energy savings of $13,000 per year.